acelonoracle/acelon-oracle/README.md

 1. Add the exchange configuration to `src/config/exchanges.ts`
 2. Implement the `extractPriceData` function for the new exchange
 3. Add any necessary URL templates
+4. Implement the `healthEndpoint` and `validateHealthResponse` functions for the new exchange

 ### Testing